-The project builds a blueprint for risk assessment and safety frameworks that is founded on a trauma-informed approach and the consideration of intersecting identity factors for Indigenous women, Black women, racialized women, immigrant and refugee women, women with precarious immigration status, women with disabilities, LGTBQ2S+ and gender-diverse survivors who are more at risk of GBV.
+The project builds a blueprint for risk assessment and safety frameworks that is founded on a trauma-informed approach and the consideration of intersecting identity factors for Indigenous women, Black women, racialized women, immigrant and refugee women, women with precarious immigration status, women with disabilities, 2SLGBTQIA+ people, and gender-diverse survivors who are disproportionately impacted by GBV.

 Main Project Goals

 - Identify current practices in risk assessment, risk mitigation and safety planning for survivors of gender-based violence;